Rikidozan/city-in-east-and-southeast-asia/seminars.md

 Hamashita Takeshi “Tribute and Treaties: East Asian Treaty Ports Networks in the Era of Negotiation, 1834—1894.” *European Journal of East Asian Studies* 1, no. 1 (January 1, 2001): 59–87.

 Hao, Yen-P’ing. *The Comprador in Nineteenth Century China: Bridge Between East and West*.
 Harvard University Press, 2013.
+(P)

 Hoare, James. *Japan’s Treaty Ports and Foreign Settlements: The Uninvited Guests, 1858-1899*.
 Japan Library, 1994.
+(P)

 Hoare, James Edward. *The Japanese Treaty Ports 1868-1899: A Study of the Foreign Settlements*.
 University of London, 1970.

 Home, Robert K. *Of Planting and Planning: The Making of British Colonial Cities*.
 Taylor & Francis, 1996.
+(P)

 Munson, Todd S. *The Periodical Press in Treaty-Port Japan: Conflicting Reports From Yokohama, 1861-1870*.
 Brill, 2012.
+(P)

 Nield, Robert. *The China Coast : Trade and the First Treaty Ports.*